dulsi/colormonster/README.md

 Now you should be able to run colormonster.

 # Thanks
-The Cateye image is based on the Cateye from Tuxemon by Cavalcadeur is licensed under CC-BY-SA 4.0.
+The Cateye image is based on the Cateye from Tuxemon by Cavalcadeur.
+Image is licensed under CC-BY-SA 4.0.
 Transformed to black and white by Dennis Payne.

-The Weavifly image is based of the Weavifly from Tuzemon by Spalding004 is licensed under Creative Commons Attribution 4.0 International licence.
+The Weavifly image is based on the Weavifly from Tuxemon by Spalding004.
+Image is licensed under Creative Commons Attribution 4.0 International licence.
+Transformed to black and white by Dennis Payne.

+The Falcono image is based on the Falcono from Tuxemon.
+Original design and sprites by Catch Challenger.
+Catch Challenger is an open source project, with assets under Creative Commons Attribution.
+Transformed to black and white by Dennis Payne.

+The Sharpfin image is based on the Sharpfin from Tuxemon.
+Original design by Leo and extyrannomon.
+Sprites by Sanglorian.
+Image is licensed under CC-BY-SA 4.0.
 Transformed to black and white by Dennis Payne.

 The font is ASCII Bitmap Font "oldschool" by domsson https://opengameart.org/content/ascii-bitmap-font-oldschool